Fallinqqq/Fallinqqq/README.md

    <h2 align="center">Welcome to my Github!</h2>
    <h3 align="center">Here is a bit about what I am currently working on</h3>

-- :computer: I’m currently working on ... mini programs & scripts for my Python course
+- :computer: I’m currently working on ...
+Learning JavaScript and creating web pages.
 - 🧠 I’m currently learning ...
-Python
+JavaScript
 - 📫 How to reach me: ... https://www.linkedin.com/in/grace-foster-988515178/
 - :woman: Pronouns: ... she/her
 - :sparkles: Fun fact: ...
 I have heterochromia eyes!